openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 - http://localhost:9000/api/plugins/foo-plugin/plugin-manifest.json
 - http://localhost:9001/plugin-manifest.json

 Open the Console in your web browser and inspect the value of `window.SERVER_FLAGS.consolePlugins` to see the list of dynamic plugins the Console loads at runtime.
 For local development, this should only include plugin(s) listed via `-plugins` Bridge argument.

 Console development builds allow you to interact with the `PluginStore` object that manages all plugins and their extensions directly in your web browser with `window.pluginStore`.
+Please note that this is _not_ a public API and is meant only for debugging local Console development builds.

 ### Using local Console plugin SDK code